riboviz/riboviz/docs/user/prep-riboviz-config.md

 If, however, you leave `RIBOVIZ_ORGANISM_FILES` undefined, then the value of `asite_disp_length_file` used at runtime is `./other/yeast_standard_asite_disp_le ngth.txt`.

-As an example, imagine your input files were laid out as follows:
+As another example, imagine your input files were laid out as follows:

 ```console
 /home/user/dataset/